sanjana2505006/tooling-trusted-releases/atr/docs/code-conventions.md

 We use Bootstrap classes for style, and avoid custom classes unless absolutely necessary.
 If you think that you have to resort to a custom class, consult the list of [Bootstrap classes](https://bootstrapclasses.com/) for guidance.
 There is usually a class for what you want to achieve, and if there isn't then you may be making things too complicated.
 Complicated, custom style is difficult for a team to maintain.
 If you still believe that a new class is strictly warranted, then the class must be prefixed with a project label, e.g. `example-` if the project is called `example`.
 Classes can go in `<style>` elements in `stylesheet` template blocks in such cases.
 The use of the `style` attribute on any HTML element is forbidden.

+The `custom.scss` file in our Bootstrap customisation is for adjusting Bootstrap classes only.
+Classes which we add, even if they seem to follow the Bootstrap feel, go in `atr.css` and should be given an `atr-` prefix to distinguish them from Bootstrap classes.
+The `.atr-hide` class, for example, just applies `display: none` and has a Bootstrap feel to it but belongs in `atr.css`.

 ## Markdown

 ### Use `_` for emphasis and `**` for strong emphasis